|Nutritional Guidelines (per serving)|

-- Do not stir and serve as is making sure not to jostle the cocktail too much so the colors don't bleed into each other.
+Do not stir.
+Serve as is, making sure not to jostle the cocktail too much so the colors don't bleed into each other.

 Some of the most popular layered drinks include the black and tan, black velvet, tequila sunrise, slippery nipple, stars & stripes, oatmeal cookie, B-52, and blue-eyed blonde.
 But as long as you know the specific density of each liqueur, beer, or spirit you use, you can create your own cocktails based on your favorite flavors.

 If layering isn't your thing and you want to put an Irish spin on your adult beverages, these St. Patty's Day cocktail recipes that include a pot of gold, leprechaun, green apple martini, shamrock shaker, and Guinness and green Jell-O shot just might do it for you.